snphillips/job-crawler/README.md

 ./chromedriver
 ```

-Once the chromedriver is running, using the terminal, run the script:
+Once the chromedriver is running, using the terminal, run the script from the main project folder job-web-crawler:

 ```
 python3 python-job-crawler.py